This page introduces my thoughts and experiments with easy to build and easy to install greenhouses.

 Above, same kale in flower, during May.
 While the leaves are smaller in this second summer season, these plants have been regularly harvested for the larger leaves and for the flowerets.
 Yum!
 One of my favorite, nutritious, organic crops.
 I'm shifting over to fully green-weed-compost and teas of the same, once rains desist.
 After so many years devoted to other work occupations.
 Besides, the honey bees and bumble bees love these blooms.
 (Please recall, all of these pictures are purposefully blurred to assist 'dial up' and mobile connections).

-Long term healthy soils, complete with organic eco systems, also greatly forestalls the effects of bad seasons-- 2009 was surely a wake up call-- Given the destruction of economies by financiers who use elaborate investment instruments which amount to little more than illusive betting and gambling schemes.
-(Covered up with many layers misleading terms, encouraged by complicit office holders.
+Long term healthy soils, complete with organic eco systems, also greatly forestalls the effects of bad seasons-- 2009 was surely a wake up call-- Given the destruction of economies by financiers who use elaborate investment instruments which amount to little more than illusive gambling and Ponzi schemes.
+(Covered up with many layers misleading terms, encouraged by governments.
 Well, until actual assets are called for and are then found lacking.
 This is becoming more apparent, regardless of scripted media lies.
 This combined with war mongering by the hoped for elected leaders of change, means we are momentarily doomed by incompetents in office.
 Too much financing goes into destructive war industries.
-True: "It is easier to make nothing out of something.
+Old Wisdom: "It is easier to make nothing out of something.
 It is hard to make something out of nothing."
 Also, it requires effort to maintain good things.)

 My trusty kale was slow growing during the foggy and rainy summer of '09.
 I decided to cover it over with my rebar arches and cheap plastic sheet.
 This also promotes winter greens, but next year my soil improvements should give a much better yield.
 I say this to encourage people to persist, even though beginnings are often difficult to endure.
 Take courage.
 Find some land, in a region with reasonable rain fall.
 Start gardening.
 Or associate with small farmers and gardeners.